BuzzFeed Staff Take Pay Cuts, Shared Workload to Stave Off More Coronavirus Furloughs

 But earlier this month, the company announced that it would furlough nearly 70 non-union staff for several months, and that it would need to negotiate further cuts with the organization’s newsroom.
 BuzzFeed also pulled the plug on its UK and Australia outposts amid the crisis.
 The union subsequently pitched a temporary workshare program, which company management agreed to.

-While Friday’s agreement stipulated that BuzzFeed will not attempt to reduce the news team workforce through August, it did leave open the door for more furloughs if deemed necessary, as well as further layoffs if the company’s financial projections indicate higher-than-anticipated losses.
+While Friday’s agreement stipulated that BuzzFeed will not attempt to reduce the news team workforce through the end of the year, it did leave open the door for more furloughs if deemed necessary, as well as further layoffs if the company’s financial projections indicate higher-than-anticipated losses.

 The agreement also noted that several BuzzFeed News staffers have voluntarily agreed to be furloughed, and that the company would be allowed to involuntarily furlough a small, additional number of staffers.
 The agreement also stipulated that the organization’s 401k-matching program would be suspended for the rest of the year.